All Episodes

 All right.

-Okay, so if they get fired for whatever reason, nobody'll ever know.
+Okay, so if they get fired for whatever reason, nobody will ever know.

-So we could lose just as a as a as a ballpark figure, it's gonna happen, but five million illegals could get laid off, and the unemployment rate wouldn't change because nobody would know it.
+So we could lose, just as a ballpark figure, it could happen, but 5 million illegals could get laid off and the unemployment rate wouldn't change because nobody would know it.

-Uh count them at the food pantries and at the soup.
+I'd count him at the food pantries and at the soup line, the food pantries.

-He's out there saying some of the most ridiculous, not that McNabb doesn't say ridiculous things, don't misunderstand, but Obama and is saying some of the most ridiculous, dangerous Things.
+He's out there saying some of the most ridiculous, not that McNabb doesn't say ridiculous things, don't misunderstand, but Obama is saying some of the most ridiculous, dangerous things.

-What he said about U.S. troops bombing and killing civilians in Iraq, or I'm sorry, Afghanistan, really took him to task earlier this week over there.
+What he said about U.S. troops bombing and killing civilians in Iraq, or I'm sorry, Afghanistan, really took him to task earlier this week over there, but nobody else is.

 And he's got all kinds of statements out there that are really impolitic and irresponsible.